Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 \subsubsection{Multimodal Large Model Methods}

-With the advent of pre-trained large language models (e.g., the GPT series \cite{ouyang2022training,achiam2023gpt}and Deepseek-R1 \cite{guo2025deepseek}) and multimodal large language models (e.g., Vision Language Models \cite{bai2025qwen2,chen2024far}) , such models have demonstrated exceptional performance, particularly in handling large-scale datasets and complex pattern recognition tasks, outperforming traditional deep learning methods.
+With the advent of pre-trained large language models (e.g., the GPT series \cite{ouyang2022training,achiam2023gpt} and DeepSeek-R1 \cite{guo2025deepseek}) and multimodal large language models (e.g., vision–language models \cite{bai2025qwen2,chen2024far}), such models have demonstrated strong capabilities in large-scale representation learning, cross-modal reasoning, and contextual pattern abstraction.
+Unlike conventional deep neural networks trained for task-specific feature extraction, these foundation models are pre-trained on diverse and heterogeneous data sources, enabling them to encode high-level semantic relationships and long-range dependencies.

+In the context of solar flare forecasting, these properties offer new opportunities to integrate heterogeneous information streams, including multi-wavelength solar images, time-series magnetic field measurements, and auxiliary physical or contextual descriptions, within a unified modeling framework.
+Multimodal large language models can, in principle, support reasoning-oriented forecasting by jointly processing visual observations and structured or textual representations of solar activity, facilitating more flexible feature alignment and interpretability compared with purely image- or time-series–based deep learning models.
+As a result, MLLM-based approaches represent a promising extension beyond traditional deep learning pipelines, particularly for complex forecasting scenarios that require cross-modal information fusion and higher-level reasoning.

-Roy et al. (2024) \cite{roy2024ai} first proposed a foundation model (FM) for heliophysics, demonstrating its capability to learn universal representations from large-scale solar images and suggesting transferability to extreme event identification such as solar flares, though quantitative results were not provided.
-Walsh et al. (2024) \cite{walsh2024foundation} developed the multimodal SDO-FM, indicating that the model can recognize and process anomalies including solar flares, but emphasized that dedicated fine-tuning and validation for flare forecasting tasks require further investigation.
-Roy et al. (2025) \cite{roy2025surya} subsequently released the Surya model, which achieved pretraining on native 4096×4096 resolution solar images and, through efficient LoRA-based fine-tuning, attained a True Skill Statistic (TSS) of 0.436—significantly outperforming AlexNet and ResNet50 baselines—thereby demonstrating the robust capability of foundation models in downstream scientific applications.
+Roy et al. (2024) first proposed a foundation model (FM) for heliophysics, demonstrating its capability to learn universal representations from large-scale solar images and suggesting transferability to extreme event identification such as solar flares, though quantitative results were not provided \cite{roy2024ai}.
+Walsh et al. (2024) developed the multimodal SDO-FM, indicating that the model can recognize and process anomalies including solar flares, but emphasized that dedicated fine-tuning and validation for flare forecasting tasks require further investigation \cite{walsh2024foundation}.
+Roy et al. (2025) subsequently released the Surya model, which achieved pretraining on native 4096×4096 resolution solar images and, through efficient LoRA-based fine-tuning, attained a True Skill Statistic (TSS) of 0.436—significantly outperforming AlexNet and ResNet50 baselines—thereby demonstrating the robust capability of foundation models in downstream scientific applications \cite{roy2025surya}.